unlock-protocol/docs/docs/tools/checkout/configuration.md

 - `referrer`: _optional string_.
 The address which will [receive UDT tokens](../../governance/the-unlock-token/) \(if the transaction is applicable\)
 - `messageToSign`: _optional string_.
 If supplied, the user is prompted to sign this message using their wallet.
 If using a checkout URL, a `signature` query param is then appended to the `redirectUri` \(see above\).
 If using the embedded paywall, the `unlockProtocol.authenticated` includes the `signature` attribute.
 - `pessimistic`: _optional boolean_ defaults to `false`_._ By default, to reduce friction, we do not require users to wait for the transaction to be mined before offering them to be redirected.
 By setting this to `true`, users will need to wait for the transaction to have been mined in order to proceed to the next step.
+- `captcha`: _optional boolean_. defaults to `false`.
+If set `true`, the users will be prompted to go through a captcha during the checkout process.
+This is better used in conjunction with a purchase hook that verifies that captcha is valid.
 - `password`: _optional boolean_.
 Defaults to `false`.
 If set to `true`, the user will be prompted to enter a password in order to complete their purchases.
 This will only be useful if the lock is connected to a hook that will handle the [password verification](../../tutorials/smart-contracts/hooks/using-on-key-purchase-hook-to-password-protect.md).
+- `emailRequired`: _optional boolean_.
+Defaults to `false`.
+If set to `true`, the user will be prompted to enter an email which will be stored as metadata and be visible to any lock manager.
+- `dataBuilder`: _optional url_.
+If set to a url, checkout will call the URL through a proxy with `recipient`, `lockAddress`, and `network` field for a json response containing data _string_ field.
+This will be passed to the purchase function when user is claiming or buying the key as is.
+Make sure the returned data is valid bytes.

 ### Locks